 Alternatively, you can make a donation by credit card through our secure website.View Original Post

 No less than 80 percent of your donation goes to ministry activities, including all expenses that occur within the country your sponsored child is from, which directly benefit sponsored children.
 Children and families do not receive cash but instead are recipients of goods and services, carefully designed, delivered or purchased according to their needs.
-100 percent of family and child gifts go directly to the child and family, as appropriate gifts purchased by centre staff in consultation with the family (nothing is withheld for administration).
 Independent and internal audits of our work are conducted to ensure donor support is being used efficiently and with integrity.

 Compassion Canada’s financial statements are available online at Financial Statements .View Original Post